Strange Magic (film): Production

-One of the biggest inspirations for the film's soundtrack was another Lucasfilm production, American Graffiti (1973).
+One of the biggest inspirations for the soundtrack was another Lucasfilm production, American Graffiti (1973).
 For Strange Magic, Lucas revealed: "I had a lot of Beatles songs in there originally, but we couldn't afford them."
 Many of the songs that did make it into the film were tweaked to help tell the story such as "Bad Romance", which became a march for an invading army, and "I'll Never Fall in Love Again", which was made into a warrior anthem for Marianne.
 According to Lucas, the main message of the film is that "A real relationship rests in a much deeper place, where you love somebody and you've thought through it carefully as you've been carrying on conversations and doing things.
 You fall in love with their mind and everything else more than just the way they look."
-At one point during production the crew experimented with the idea of having the entirety of the dialogue sung.
+The crew experimented with the idea of having the entirety of the dialogue sung.

 The hair design of sisters Marianne and Dawn went through several revisions.
 According to Meredith Anne Bull, the voice of Dawn, "[The sisters'] hair has changed a lot since the beginning, we used to have long, brown hair.
-It was red for a while and now it has ended up short and blonde! ...
+It was red for a while and now it has ended up short and blonde! [...]
 There's a lot of work that goes into creating the hair of an animated character.
 There are actually groups of people where that's their only job, to do the animation of hair!
 That was really cool, learning that."
 On the subject of voice recording, Bull stated, "There's just a lot of really cool stuff [that our director] would show us—tricks and stuff to do when we were recording: Special effects with our mouths, or by chewing stuff.
 One time I watched Peter Stormare chew an entire pack of gum while he was trying to record!"
 Bull also noted that while recording she did not have many visuals to reference, "For the first year of production, I really had no idea, sometimes they would have drawings, but other than that I just had to use my imagination of what was going on!"

 Music

-The film's soundtrack includes cast performances of new versions of pop and classic rock songs which were chosen for the film by George Lucas.
+The soundtrack includes cast performances of new versions of pop and classic rock songs which were chosen by George Lucas.
 The soundtrack was released by Buena Vista Records on January 20, 2015, followed by a physical release on February 17, 2015.

-Additionally, there are songs used in the film, but not in the album.
-An instrumental of "People Are Strange" can be heard during the mushrooms' first spread messages through the bog forest, and the chorus from "Bad Romance" is used as a march for an invading army.
+Some songs are in the film, but not in the album.
+An instrumental of "People Are Strange" is during the mushrooms' first spread messages through the bog forest, and the chorus from "Bad Romance" is a march for an invading army.